stetson06/tester-repository1/2022-01-19-enhancing-targeting-accuracy.md

 <br>
 ### Growth/Next Steps <a name="overview-growth"></a>

-While predictive accuracy was relatively high - other modelling approaches could be tested, especially those somewhat similar to Random Forest, for example XGBoost, LightGBM to see if even more accuracy could be gained.
+While predictive accuracy is relatively high, other modelling approaches could be tested, especially those somewhat similar to Random Forest (for example XGBoost, LightGBM) - to see if even more accuracy could be gained.

 From a data point of view, further variables could be collected, and further feature engineering could be undertaken to ensure that we have as much useful information available for predicting customer loyalty
 <br>